diazdc/diazdc-pfb2019/Pandas.md

 In the second example we're chaining together boolean operators to achieve results that satisfy multiple conditions.
 You can make these statments complex as you'd like.

-Note: Pandas uses a pipe symbol to represent "or", and an ampersand symbol to represent "and".
+Note: Pandas uses a pipe symbol to represent `or`, and an ampersand symbol to represent `and`.
 The backslashes in code simply allow us to break up our statement at arbitrary points for readbility.

 <br/>